MArpogaus/awesome-ayu/README.md

 end
 ```

-**Note:** Using `awful.screen.connect_for_each_screen(beautiful.at_screen_connect)` to update colors inside awesome, seams to cause with significant performance impacts.
+**Note:** Using `awful.screen.connect_for_each_screen(beautiful.at_screen_connect)` to update colors inside awesome, seams to cause significant performance issues when heavily used.
 Probably because old resources aren't freed properly. if you know a better way please let me know :)

 I use the following function to switch colorschemes using wpgtk.
 ```lua